A Story From: England

 “Being Real is the best," said Skin Horse.
 "You can move when you want to move.
 When you are Real, if you are loved, you can show your love back.”

 This all sounded fine to Velveteen Rabbit.
 But how could that ever happen as long as Velveteen Rabbit was stuck in the toy box?
-After all, the Boy was playing with other toys.
+After all, the Boy was playing with toys that could do special things.

 One day Nana, who took care of the Boy, flew open the lid of the toy box.
 She said in a busy tone, “Oh, dear!
 That walking doggie is missing.
-I must find something else!”
+I must find something else for the Boy!”
 In a second, Velveteen Rabbit was plopped down onto the bed with the Boy.

 This began another happy time for Velveteen Rabbit.
 Each night the Boy would hold Velveteen Rabbit close in his arms.
-In the morning, the boy would show Velveteen Rabbit how to make rabbit holes under the sheets.
-If the Boy went outside to a picnic, or to play at the park, Velveteen Rabbit would come with him, too.
+In the morning, the Boy would show Velveteen Rabbit how to make rabbit holes under the sheets.
+If the Boy went outside to a picnic, or to the park, Velveteen Rabbit would come with him, too.

 After awhile, with the hugging and holding, much of Velveteen Rabbit’s fur got matted down.
 Its pink nose grew less pink with all the Boy’s kisses.
 But Velveteen Rabbit did not care.
 It was happy.